 - Electronic transfers or wire payments

-For taxpayers who itemize deductions, cash gifts to qualifying 501(c)(3) organizations are generally deductible up to 60% of adjusted gross income (AGI).
+If you itemize deductions, cash gifts to qualifying 501(c)(3) organizations are generally deductible up to 60% of your adjusted gross income (AGI).
 Excess contributions can be carried forward for up to five years.

-In contrast, those who take the standard deduction cannot deduct cash donations, though legislation occasionally allows modest “above-the-line” deductions (e.g., $300 for single filers during tax years impacted by COVID relief provisions).
+If you take the standard deduction, you cannot deduct cash donations, though legislation has occasionally allowed modest above-the-line deductions for certain tax years tied to relief provisions.

 2. Appreciated Securities and Mutual Funds